isciences/exactextractr/README.md

 instead of a
 [`RasterLayer`](https://www.rdocumentation.org/packages/raster/topics/Raster-class)
 , the
-summary function will be provided a data frame of raster values and a vector of coverage fractions.
-Each column in the data frame represents values from each layer in the stack, and the columns are named using the names of the layers in the stack.
+summary function will be called with a data frame of raster values and a vector of coverage fractions as arguments.
+Each column in the data frame represents values from one layer in the stack, and the columns are named using the names of the layers in the stack.

 One application of this feature is the calculation of zonal statistics on raster data in geographic coordinates.
 The previous calculation of mean temperature